-This policy outlines school staff roles and responsibilities when Members of Parliament (MPs) or political candidates visit Victorian government schools and/or attend school functions, including during the caretaker period in election years.
+This policy outlines school staff roles and responsibilities when members of parliament (MPs) or candidates for election visit Victorian government schools or attend school functions, including during referendum or election years, and caretaker periods.

-- MPs and candidates for election commonly visit schools to strengthen school-community connections.
+- MPs and candidates commonly visit schools to strengthen school-community connections.

 - Sometimes visits are initiated by the school (for example, an invitation to an award ceremony or concert) and sometimes visits are initiated by the MP or candidate (for example, a request to tour the school).

 - Principals are encouraged to accommodate requests for MP and candidate visits to schools.